chippmann/ch.hippmann.godot.utilities/README.md

 ```

 ### Godot coroutine scope
 Allows you to launch kotlin coroutines from within a node.
-In the case of ui nodes, it also provides you the means to run continuations on the context of the ui (you can freely choose where, by calling `resumeUiContinuations`).
+In the case of ui nodes, it also provides you the means to run continuations in the context of the ui (you can freely choose where, by calling `resumeUiContinuations`).

 **Note:** It is very important that if you use `withUiContext` you also have a `resumeUiContinuations` call in your node!
 Otherwise all coroutines which use `withUiContext` will block indefinitely and cause memory leaks for good measure!